QMeqGR/qm-maxima/README.txt

 coefficients one first creates the tensor product top state, and computes the values for the total angular momentum ‘|J,M>’.
 At the top of the ladder ‘M=J’.
 For the first step down the ladder one computes ‘Jm |J,M>’, which must be equal to ‘Jtm |j1,m1;j2,m2>’.
-This gives first set of coefficients and one continues down the ladder to compute the rest of them.
+Below we divide by the coefficient of ‘|J,M-1>’.
+This gives first set of coefficients, given by ‘<J,M||j1,m1;j2,m2>’, one then continues down the ladder to compute the rest of them.

      (%i1) top:tpket(jmtop(1/2),jmtop(1/2));
                                       1  1     1  1